 This secret to reduce pain while wearing heels is so good, you’re going to want to share it.
 Woman’s Wear Daily recommends taping your third and fourth toes (counting from the big toe) together to alleviate pain from wearing high heels.
 Sound crazy?
 The proof is in the science: there’s a nerve that splits between those two toes, which causes pain when pressure is put on it (like when you wear heels).
 The tape helps to remove strain on the nerve.

 When it comes to shopping for high-heeled shoes, comfort is key.
 But what do you do if you're not keen on the brands or styles that offer the best comfort?
 Or if that perfect pair of heels for your dress isn't exactly built with comfort in mind?
 These simple tips will help you customize or adjust your favorite pair of high heels so you can wear them without pain.

 High heel shoes are very common footwear for women.
 We wear it at work, in school, when we’re hanging out with friends, and basically everywhere.
 Sure, sneakers and flats are comfy but high heels just give us that much-needed confidence to do what we have to do.
 Admit it, wearing them sometimes cause pain and blisters and no woman is immune to that.
 It’s good that there are hacks we can do to lessen the pain.
 Are you ready?
 Here they are.

-The No. 1 mistake women likely make is not having the right shoe size for their foot.
+The number one mistake women make would probably be not having the right shoe size for their foot.
 Your foot size changes over the years, even as much as one full size, especially after having kids.
 Have your feet sized once a year, and do it if you’ve never had it done.
 Have your feet measured when you’re buying shoes, for width and for length as well.
 A lot of people think they’re a wide or vise versa and they’re not, so definitely do that before you shop.